bhanuc/react-native-fs-store/README.md

 # react-native-fs-store
-React Native FS Based store
+React Native FS Based store, alternative to Asyncstorage with fallbacks.

 # Benefits
 - Stores data in FileSystem, no more stuck promises in development